 Property Tax Hardship Exemption Guidelines

-This exemption is provided to Trenton residents who own property within the city that are asking for a hardship exemption for the property they own.
+This exemption is provided to Trenton residents who are asking for a hardship exemption for the property they own and occupy.

 The property in question must be your principal residence.

 The application and copies of all required documentation must be submitted to provide the Board of Review sufficient information upon which to evaluate your case, in accordance with MCL211.7u.
 Please refer to the guidelines below for required documentation.